-AYURVEDIC BEAUTY BRANDS TO LOOK OUT FOR
+AYURVEDIC BEAUTY BRANDS HAVE LANDED!

 Using all natural ingredients, Arya Essentials consult with Ayurvedic doctors to make their skincare products.
 The Arya anti-aging range is based on the “Three Pillars of Beauty,” from ancient Indian tradition: Roopam, outer beauty; Gunam, inner beauty; Vayastyag, lasting beauty.

 Ayurveda Pura is a London-based Ayurvedic beauty brand, dedicated to bringing “a healthy body, radiant beauty and a long life” to Westerners.
 Their Holistic Essentials line includes toners, cleansers, exfoliators and more.